Firefighters around the state still have their hands full as wildfires old and new continue to threaten structures.

 Location: 16 miles northwest of Meeker

-This fire, which was started by lightning, was first spotted on Friday, July 20, around 1 p.m. in Rio Blanco and Moffat Counties.
+This fire, which was started by lightning, was first spotted on Friday around 1 p.m. in Rio Blanco and Moffat Counties.
 It’s burning in the Indian Valley/Colorow Mountain area and grew from about 5,100 acres Monday morning to about 7,000 Tuesday morning, according to the Rio Blanco Sheriff’s Office.
-By Thursday, it had decreased some, but bumped up Monday, July 30, to 6,310 acres.
 Some isolated structures are threatened, according to the Bureau of Land Management.
-About 311 fire personnel were working on this fire, as of the afternoon of Monday, July 30.
+About 140 fire personnel were working on this fire, as of 8:30 a.m.
+Tuesday.
 Thunderstorms and gusty winds continued to be a weather concern.

 Trail Gulch Fire